SaxySam/Git_Instructions/README.md

 git push
 ```

 This will push all changes to the default URL and branch.
-We set these earlier in the setup process, and by default should be *origin* and *main* respectively.
+We set these earlier in the setup process, and by default, they should be *origin* and *main* respectively.

 > To specify a specific remote or branch to push to, instead use `git push <remote> <branch>`